MeSabya/AWS-Learning/S3/InterviewQuestions.md

 INCORRECT: “Store the original images in STANDARD for 30 days, transition to DEEP_ARCHIVE for 90 days, then expire the data.” is incorrect.
 DEEP_ARCHIVE has a minimum storage duration of 180 days.

+## A team is planning to run analytics jobs on log files each day and requires a storage solution.
+The size and number of logs are unknown, and data will persist for 24 hours only.
+Which of the following is the most cost-effective solution?

+        Amazon S3 Glacier Deep Archive
+        Amazon S3 Standard
+        Amazon S3 Intelligent-Tiering
+        Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)

+**Explanation:**

+S3 standard is the best choice in this scenario for a short term storage solution.
+In this case, the size and number of logs are unknown, and it would be difficult to fully assess the access patterns at this stage.
+Therefore, using S3 standard is best as it is cost-effective, provides immediate access, and there are no retrieval fees or minimum capacity charge per object.

+INCORRECT: “Amazon S3 Glacier Deep Archive” is incorrect as this storage class is used for archiving data.
+There are retrieval fees and it takes hours to retrieve data from an archive.

+CORRECT: “Amazon S3 Standard” is the correct answer.

+INCORRECT: “Amazon S3 Intelligent-Tiering” is incorrect as there is an additional fee for using this service, and for a short-term requirement, it may not be beneficial.

+INCORRECT: “Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)” is incorrect as this storage class has a minimum capacity charge per object (128 KB) and a per GB retrieval fee.